KxSystems/docs/docs/ml/embedpy/faq.md

 a60e1654-88b0-473c-9700-4094a795b8e6 a2ed21a5-eab6-4950-aa8c-41f444601f6f 587..
 ```

-## Is EmbedPy Thread safe?
+## Is embedPy thread-safe?

-EmbedPy is **not** thread safe.
-Functions executed on python threads via embedPy should not call back to execute q functions.
-This behaviour is not supported.
+EmbedPy is **not** thread-safe.
+Functions executed on Python threads via embedPy should not call back to execute q functions.
+This behavior is not supported.

-## Can EmbedPy functions make use of python multithreading?
+## Can embedPy functions make use of Python multithreading?

-Yes, provided the defined python function does not break the thread safety consideration above.
-Assuming that python is guaranteed not to call q from any job on the threads, these python threads can safely do work and the result can be returned to q.
+Yes, provided the defined Python function does not break the thread-safety consideration above.
+Assuming that Python is guaranteed not to call q from any job on the threads, these Python threads can safely do work and the result can be returned to q.